muppet9010/Factorio-Biter-Revive/README.md

 Mod setting for max revives per unit.
 Avoid infintely reviving the same biter every tick.
 Mod setting to set a maximum number of revives per second to avoid excessive burst UPS load.
 Mod setting to blacklist forces units from reviving.
+Mod setting for zzz (configurable text) floating text over units delayed for reviving when they are delayed for more than 2 (test this looks right) seconds.

 Handle some changes via event to save runtime checks being needed as very unlikely to ever occur.
-Handle if a force is merged via event.
+    - If a force is merged via event.
 As will need any revives on the old force moved to the new one.
-Handle if a surface is cleared or deleted via event.
+    - If a surface is cleared or deleted via event.
 As both will need us to delete all queued revives on those surfaces.

+Add timer/clock to the text display mod so it can be used with time limited abilities via rcon on screen nicely.
+Muppet GUI needs a check on old pc between committed and local files.
+As on new machine weird doubling up of all folders had occured. i.e. scripts (1) and notes (1).
+The doubling up notes TODO had different contents.

+Push the updated Utils from this mod back in Utils Git and apply to railway tunnel mod.